pdf-raku/PDF-Font-Loader-raku/README.md

     Font file to load.
 Currently supported formats are:

-      * Open-Type (`.otf`)
+      * OpenType (`.otf`)

-      * True-Type (`.ttf`)
+      * TrueType (`.ttf`)

       * Postscript (`.pfb`, or `.pfa`)

       * CFF (`.cff`)

+    TrueType Collections (`.ttc`) are also accepted, but must be subsetted, if they are being embedded.

   * `:$subset` *(experimental)*

-    Whether to subset the font for compaction.
+    Subset the font for compaction.
 The font is reduced to the set of characters that have been actually been encoded.
-This can greatly reduce the output size of the generated PDF file.
+This can greatly reduce the output size when the font is embedded in a PDF file.

-    This feature currently works on OpenType or TrueType fonts and requires installation of the experimental [HarfBuzz::Subset](https://pdf-raku.github.io/HarfBuzz-Subset-raku/HarfBuzz/Subset) module.
+    This feature currently works on OpenType or TrueType fonts and requires installation of the experimental [HarfBuzz::Subset](HarfBuzz::Subset) module.

   * `:$enc`